Variance-based regularization with convex objectives: Proof of Theorem

 we see immediately that for small enough $\epsilon > 0$, the condition of Lemma~\ref{lemma:sufficient-uniform-expansion} holds eventually with probability 1.
 That is, the following uniform expansion holds. \begin{lemma} There exists $\epsilon > 0$ such that, with probability $1$, there exists an $N$ (which may be random) such that $n \ge N$ implies

 \end{lemma}

-\subsubsection{Asymptotics and Taylor expansions}
+\subsection{Asymptotics and Taylor expansions}

 Let $\exactevent$ be the event that the exact variance expansion of Lemma~\ref{lemma:uniform-max-event-eventually} occurs for $\theta \in \theta\opt + \epsilon \ball$.
 Now that we know that $\P(\exactevent ~\mbox{eventually}) = 1$, we may perform a few asymptotic expansions of the variance-regularized objective to provide the convergence guarantees specified by the theorem.
-We use the following lemma, whose essentially standard proof we defer to Section~\ref{sec:proof-of-as-convergence-theta-hat}. \begin{lemma} Let the conditions of the theorem hold.
+We use the following lemma. \begin{lemma} Let the conditions of the theorem hold.
 If

 \end{lemma}